klaytn/kips/KIPs/kip-37.md

     /// @return True if the specific token is paused, false otherwise function paused(uint256 _id) external view returns (bool);

-    /// @notice Pauses actions related to transfer and approve of the specific token.
+    /// @notice Pauses actions related to transfer and approval of the specific token.
     /// @dev Throws if `msg.sender` is not allowed to pause.
     ///   Throws if the specific token is paused. function pause(uint256 _id) external;